ZCLFreeman/ac/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am interested in how traumatic life experiences impact how we remember events and perceive the world.
-To investigate this, I use functional neuroimaging, experience sampling methods, and behavioural experiments.
-I incorporate open scholarship practices into my research as often as I can.
+I'm interested in how traumatic experiences impact how we experience the world.
+My PhD research is focused on trauma memory recall for people with a diagnosis of both PTSD and psychosis using functional MRI and experience sampling methods.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+#{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.